rrwinterton/cpudetect/README.md

 Pleas follow the manual install steps noted above for all .inf files in the extension packages

 ## Step 4: Download the sample code
-Sample code can be cloned from https://github.com/rrwinterton/cpudetect
+Sample code can be cloned from https://github.com/rrwinterton/cpudetect/Update-with-IPF-Driver-Ver-Mem branch

 ## Step 5: Import into VS 2022